langsci/primaryNavigation/README.md

 About
 -----
 This plugin replaces the template for the primary navigation menu and the user navigation (meta navigation at the top/right).
+This version will only work with older versions of omp-stable-1_2_0 (about middle of October 2016 or older).

 License
 -------